lethek/SignalR.Extras.Autofac/README.md

 *This library is designed for use with SignalR 2.x in the .NET Framework.*

+Adds support for per-request lifetime scopes for SignalR hubs when using Autofac as your IoC container.

-SignalR.Extras.Autofac directly addresses a current limitation of Autofac where it does not provide a mechanism to create a lifetime-scope per SignalR hub invocation.
-SignalR already creates a separate hub instance for each call, and Autofac is able to inject any dependencies, but neither library provides a way for those dependencies lives to be bound to the lifetime of the hub.
+SignalR already creates a separate hub instance for each call, and Autofac is able to inject any dependencies, but neither library provides a built-in way for those dependencies lives to be scoped to the hub's lifetime / requests.

 SignalR.Extras.Autofac provides a simple, transparent way to bridge that gap, effectively allowing per-request dependency injection for SignalR hubs.
+You just need to register the `LifetimeHubManager` with Autofac and ensure your hubs inherit from `LifetimeHub`.

-## Usage:
+## Getting Started:

 1. Install the NuGet package: [SignalR.Extras.Autofac](https://www.nuget.org/packages/SignalR.Extras.Autofac)

 2. Reference the namespace:

   ```csharp
   using SignalR.Extras.Autofac;
   ```